codenvibes/CS/02 SECURITY FOUNDATIONS/THM - PRINCIPLES OF SECURITY.md

 The measures, frameworks and protocols discussed throughout this room all play a small part in "Defence in Depth."

-Defence in Depth is a security strategy that uses multiple layers of defensive mechanisms to protect systems, networks, and data.
-The idea is that if one security control fails or is bypassed, additional layers continue to provide protection.
+==DEF-Defence in Depth is a security strategy that uses multiple layers of defensive mechanisms to protect systems, networks, and data.
+The idea is that if one security control fails or is bypassed, additional layers continue to provide protection.==
 <div align="center">
 <br>
 <br>